fbpx

-17 Superb Seattle Day Trips for a PNW Adventure
+17 Must-Take Seattle Day Trips for the Ultimate PNW Experience

 Sharing is caring!

-As a Seattle local (born and raised), I’ve done a LOT of day trips from Seattle throughout my life.
+As a Seattle local (born and raised), I’ve done a LOT of Seattle day trips throughout my life.
 That’s because there are so many things to do within a few hours of the city.

-I’ll list off my favorites with ideas of what to do and my insider tips and tricks for maximizing your Seattle day trips.
+I’ll list off my favorites with ideas of what to do and my insider tips and tricks for maximizing your day trips in Seattle.

-17 Best Seattle Day Trips Worth Doing ASAP
+17 Best Day Trips in Seattle Worth Doing ASAP

 Olympic National Park

-Olympic National Park is a fantastic day trip from Seattle, offering a diverse range of natural beauty and outdoor recreation opportunities.
+Olympic National Park is a fantastic day trip from Seattle, offering diverse natural beauty and outdoor recreation opportunities.

-With its sprawling forests, rugged coastline, and towering mountains, the park offers a unique and memorable experience for visitors.
+With its sprawling forests, rugged coastline, and towering mountains, the park offers visitors a unique and memorable experience.
+If you’re looking for an adventure beyond the Seattle waterfront, this national park is a perfect getaway.

 Scenic and rigorous Pacific coast in the Olympic National Park, Washington, USA.
 Rocks in the ocean and large logs on the beach.